Shania Twain big winner at CCMA Awards

-Shania Twain proved nothing could stop her at the Canadian Country Music Association Awards on Sunday as she picked up the most accolades of the night after serving as host of the festivities.
+Shania Twain proved nothing could stop her at the Canadian Country Music Association Awards on Sunday as she picked up the most accolades of the night — a total of four — after serving as host of the festivities.

-The Timmins, Ont.-raised superstar eagerly participated in a celebration of her career that included winning the Generation Award and the fans' choice award.
+The Timmins, Ont.-raised superstar enthusiastically participated in a celebration of her career that included winning the Generation Award and the fans' choice award.

-Her latest album "Now" was recognized for its appeal across borders, winning the top selling album and top selling Canadian album awards.
+Twain's latest album "Now" was recognized for its appeal across borders, winning the top selling album and top selling Canadian album prizes.

 The CCMA Awards opened with a tribute to Twain's legendary status led by three of Canadian country music's new generation of female voices: Jess Moskaluke, Kira Isabella and Madeline Merlo.

-Twain then joined the trio on stage to finish the song and proclaim that country remains close to her heart.
+Twain then joined the trio on stage in a ravishing purple evening gown to finish the song and proclaim that country songs remain close to her heart.

 "My musical influences have always been diverse but country music gave me a home, a place where a fast-talking girl from northern Ontario, who dreamt for bigger things for her and her family, could be heard," she said.

-Twain also took several opportunities throughout the broadcast to celebrate the inroads women are making in country music industry.
-She also called for more progress.
+Twain also took several opportunities to celebrate the inroads women are making in the country music industry.

 "I'm thrilled to see women in country dominating the album of the year category," she said, pointing to how rare it was to see so many women among the nominees.